Litigation Experience with Nonprofit Expertise

 Some of the most common disputes are:

 - Board Division Disputes: Fundamental disagreement among passionate people about how to govern and operate an organization can lead to both sides grappling for control of the organization, often with the threat of legal action.

-- Membership Derivative Suits: Statutory members of nonprofit organizations have standing in California to request and obtain various corporate and financial documents from the corporation.
+- Membership Derivative Suits: Statutory members of nonprofit organizations have standing in most states to request and obtain various corporate and financial documents from the corporation.
 If the corporation refuses, suit can be brought against the nonprofit to enforce membership rights.